 The Water Quality Control Plan (WQCP) is comprehensive in scope.
-The WQCP describes the Hoopa Valley Reservation waters, the quality and quantity issues, and the existing, potential and historical beneficial uses of the Reservation’s waters.
+The WQCP describes the Reservation waters, the quality and quantity issues, and the existing, potential and historical beneficial uses of the Reservation’s waters.
 The plan also prescribes criteria for the protection of the Reservation waters and includes plans and policies that describe the basis for the management of water quality and protection of human health.
 The Hoopa Valley Tribe has recognized authority for setting water quality standards for its Reservation waters, including both the Trinity and Klamath Rivers (U.S. EPA, 2002).
 Included in the plan are specific criteria that apply to the Lower Klamath River on the Hoopa Valley Reservation (Figure 1.1).

 1.2 Legal Basis and Authority